poornimah67-blip/B.Tech-C-programs/README.md

 31. code to find gdc of teo numbers
 32. code for menu driven calculator using switch case
 33. code to find perfect number
+34. code to print 1 to 10 numbers using while loop